tianderturpijn/Azure-Security-Center/Labs/03 - Policy and Compliance/README.md

 ![alt text](https://raw.githubusercontent.com/yaniv-shasha/Azure-Security-Center-1/master/Labs/03%20-%20Policy%20and%20Compliance/Screenshots/policyDisable.png
 )<br><br>

-5. It can take up to 12 hr' till the recommendation remove from Azure security Center Dashboard.
+5. It can take up to 12 hrs until the recommendation is removed from Azure Security Center Dashboard.

 *Note: in the near future we will provide custom policies which will support deployIfNotExists type of policies*